bitspook/humans-of-trantor/docs/content/standup-ui/_index.md

 +++
-title = "Standup UI"
+title = "UI"
 date = 2020-01-09T10:10:14Z
 weight = 30
 chapter = true
 pre = ""
 +++

-# Standup UI
+# UI

-This chapter contains everything you need to know to work with Standup UI frontend App.
+This chapter contains everything you need to know to work with UI frontend App.